Kinvey/swift-sdk/KinveyKit/KinveyKit-History-template.md

 # KinveyKit Release History

 ## 1.22
+### 1.22.0
 ** Release Date:** TBD

+* TODO: KCSNetworkObserver
 * Code cleanup:
     * Removed deprecated methods/classes:
          * `[KCSUser loginWithFacebookAccessToken:withCompletionBlock:]`
          * Class `KCSEntityDict`.
 Clients should be using a `NSMutableDictionary` instead.
     * Deprecated data store constructors that use `authHandler`.
+* Bug fix(es):
+    * File references will no longer be auto-resolved on load if not mapped in the `kinveyPropertyToCollectionMapping` method.

 ## 1.21
 ### 1.21.1